-Currently, we do not have much information regarding possible side effects of potassium nitrate in patients who recently had an aortic valve replacement for aortic stenosis.
+Currently, we do not have much information regarding possible side effects of Potassium Nitrate in patients with HFpEF.
 In other studies of generally healthy individuals, nitrate given either as a juice or in capsule form was generally well tolerated.
 If taken without food, the most common side effect people experienced was stomach discomfort.
 This was prevented by taking the study drug with a meal.
 Other possible side effects include:

 - Slight headache

 - Dizziness

 - Lightheadedness

 - Low blood pressure

 - Stomach ache, diarrhea, nausea, or vomiting

 - Shortness of breath

 - Flushing

 - Rash

-- Fatigue

 - Changes in blood pressure when standing up

-- Orthostatic hypotension this is a large change in blood pressure that occurs from moving from sitting to standing and can cause people to get very light headed and even pass out.
+- Orthostatic hypotension This is a large change in blood pressure that occurs from moving from sitting to standing and can cause people to get very light headed and even pass out.

 - Methemoglobinemia One of the main functions of blood is to carry oxygen from the lungs to the rest of the body.
 This is accomplished by something called "hemoglobin" that is found in blood.
 Hemoglobin exists in many forms, one of which is methemoglobin.
 This version is not active and cannot participate in carrying oxygen.
 In healthy individuals, methemoglobin makes up less than 3% of circulating hemoglobin.
 Some genetic conditions, and certain drugs, can increase methemoglobin levels.
 Nitrates, and drugs in this family, are in this group.
 In our preliminary studies, we found that potassium nitrate does not significantly increase the levels of methemoglobin.
-However, we will measure your methemoglobin levels during this study and if you are a male of African, Asian or African, Asian or Mediterranean decent, we will make sure that you don't have Glucose-6-phosphate dehydrogenase (G6PD) deficiency, which would make you more susceptible to methemoglobinemia.
+However, we will measure your methemoglobin levels during this study and if you are a male of African, Asian, or Mediterranean decent, we will make sure that you don't have Glucose- 6-phosphate dehydrogenase (G6PD) deficiency prior to starting study medications, as this could make you more susceptible to methemoglobinemia.

-We did not see any serious side effects from potassium nitrate in previous studies.
+We did not see any serious side effects from potassium nitrate in our pilot study.
 If you experience any side effects you find too uncomfortable, you may withdraw from the study at any time.
 The study team will specifically assess you for the presence of symptoms after the medication is initiated or after the dose in increased, in order to determine whether it is safe for you to continue taking these medications.

-Potential Drug Interactions and Instructions During the Study
+Potential Drug Interactions and Instructions during the Study

-There is not much information on potassium nitrate in subjects who recently had an aortic valve replacement for aortic stenosis.
+There is not much information on potassium nitrate in subjects with heart failure.
 You are not eligible for this study if you are on other nitrate-containing medications such as isosorbide mononitrate (Imdur) or isosorbide dinitrate (Isordil).
-You are also not eligible for this study if you are taking allopurinol (Zyloprim) or febuxostat (Uloric, Adenuric) for gout, as these drugs may interfere with activation of the study medication.